KristopherManalo/cse15l-lab-reports/LabReport3.md

 ```
 The command line option displays only the name of the files that contain the provided string, in this case its searching for "Bahamas" and displays what files contains it.
 Useful as it reduces visual clutter and allows for the results to be easily read.

+`grep -l` gains use in readability.
+Say if there were several files with multiple instances of the string, the file name would appear in output multiple times attached to multiple standard outputs.
+Adding the -l flag, compresses its instances into an easily readable line simply saying the files contains it.
+There will be no duplicates

 ### `grep -w`
 Command line option was discovered by running `man grep` in bash.
+`grep -w` prints, exclusively, the line that contains the given string in a provided file.
 ```diff
 $ grep -w "Lucayans" Bahamas-History.txt
 Centuries before the arrival of Columbus, a peaceful Amerindian people who called themselves the Luccucairi had settled in the Bahamas.
 Originally from South America, they had traveled up through the Caribbean islands, surviving by cultivating modest crops and from what they caught from sea and shore.
 Nothing in the experience of these gentle people could have prepared them for the arrival of the Pinta, the Niña, and the Santa Maria at San Salvador on 12 October 1492.
 Columbus believed that he had reached the East Indies and mistakenly called these people Indians.
 We know them today as the Lucayans.
 Columbus claimed the island and others in the Bahamas for his royal Spanish patrons, but not finding the gold and other riches he was seeking, he stayed for only two weeks before sailing towards Cuba.